SanPen/GridCal/doc/theory/opf/opf_ts.rst

   * - nl
     - Number of loads

+  * - nt
+    - Number of time steps

   * - pqpv
     - Vector of node indices of the the PQ and PV buses.